karthiksreenivasanwork/KarthikSreenivasan.AngularExercises/README.md

   - Requirements
     - Add Payment Component
       - This component will accept new payments.
-Data to capture will include customer name, price, and card number.
+      -  Data to capture will include the following
+         - *Name:* Name of the customer.
+         - *Price:* Price paid.
+         - *Card Number:* Card number used to make this payment.

     - List Payments Component
       - This component will list the details of the payments.
         - The column to be displayed are as follows
-          - S.No: Dynamic row ID.
+          - *S.No:* Dynamic row ID.
-          - Name: Name of the customer.
+          - *Name:* Name of the customer.
-          - Price: Price paid.
+          - *Price:* Price paid.
-          - Card Number: The card number used to make this payment.
+          - *Card Number:* The card number used to make this payment.
-          - Operations: The user can edit or delete this record using the edit or delete button.
+          - *Operations:* The user can edit or delete this record using the edit or delete button.
         - Display the count of the total payments made.

     - Angular Services